aptitudetechnology/Aventory/README.md

 Awia for Nurseries is a web application to help nurseries manage their plant and product inventory, create and manage invoices, and view reports.

+## How to get on the Sponsor list
+Make one significant contribution for free.
+That's it.

 ## Screenshots

 ![Login Screen](./.screenshots/login.png)